-An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use of disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised.
+The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
+If not, the change in useful life from indefinite to finite is made on a prospective basis.
+Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of comprehensive income when the asset is derecognised.